xy2119/COVID19_Knowledge_Graph/README.md

 ![image](./images/bio_ner.png)

 ## Dataset
-[COVID-19 Open Research Dataset (CORD-19)](https://www.kaggle.com/datasets/allen-institute-for-ai/CORD-19-research-challenge) is a resource of over 1,000,000 scholarly articles, including over 400,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.
+[COVID-19 Open Research Dataset (CORD-19)](https://github.com/allenai/cord19) is a corpus of academic papers about COVID-19 and related coronavirus research.
+It's curated and maintained by the Semantic Scholar team at the Allen Institute for AI to support text mining and NLP research.

 ## Prerequisites